Corcovado

 fur.
 The

-green is actually algae encrusting in their fur, to help camouflage the
+green is actually algae encrusting in their fur, to help

 Sloth in its